 Are you 24 or older?
 Are you married?
 Do you have dependents for whom you pay more than half the support?
 Are you an orphan or ward of the court?
 Are you a veteran of the armed services?
 If you answered yes to any of the above, you are an independent student.
 If you did not answer yes to any of these questions, then you need to provide parental information on your FAFSA.
 There are new rules pertaining to students who were determined to be homeless or emancipated as a minor which may impact your status.
 Please contact our office.

 Unfortunately, the ED does not make exceptions for this situation.
 Unless physical or emotional abuse and/or abandonment can be established, a dependent student cannot be declared independent.
 There are private loan options and school funds which are sometimes made available to students experiencing financial difficulties.
-Please see the Director of Student Financial Planning for individual assistance.
+Please see the Director of Financial Aid for individual assistance.

 In order to receive federal funds (including student loans) as a part of your financial aid package, you must file the FAFSA every year you attend Emory & Henry College.

-A subsidized Stafford loan has a government subsidy of the interest being paid while the student is enrolled in school at least half-time.
+A Subsidized Stafford loan has a government subsidy of the interest being paid while the student is enrolled in school at least half-time.
 Unsubsidized loans accrue interest in the student's name, which must be repaid after the student graduates, drops below half- time enrollment or withdraws from school.
 Neither loan requires payments while the student is enrolled at least half-time.

 Learn more about Federal Student Loan Opportunities.